mitraboga/earnings-call-sentiment-analysis/README.md

 ## 📊 Power BI Dashboard — *Earnings Call Sentiment Analysis (Executive Overview)*

+The Python pipeline produces sentiment metrics — but the **Power BI report is the “decision layer”** that makes those metrics usable in real business workflows.

 This project isn’t just NLP in Python — the **Power BI layer is where raw text becomes decisions**.

 The dashboard turns thousands of earnings-call speaker blocks into **executive-ready KPIs**, letting you: